tc39/proposal-array-grouping/README.md

 behavior would break.
 We've found some 660 origins that use these versions of the Sugar library.

+In a similar situation, we renamed the `Array.prototype.flatten` proposal to `flat`.
+Note that we did not rename it to `flattened` (though it was considered).
+We've taken the same approach, renaming `groupBy` to `group`.

 ## Polyfill

 - A polyfill is available in the [core-js] library.
 You can find it in the [ECMAScript proposals section][core-js-section].